decibel-threshold-event-displayer/decibel-threshold-event-displayer/doc/scrum/sprints.md

 - Intermediate presentation is prepared and presented
 - Requirements are specified
 - UX-Prototype is defined
-- System delimitation is specified
+- System delimination is specified
 - Decibel values can be calculated
 - Licence is defined
 - Git repository and documentation skeleton are created